KadyrovaAmina/translator-reactjs/README.md

 # Deploy: https://translator-transcription.netlify.app/
 Record your voice or upload file.
-Get your transcription an translation :) (still need some improvment: in progress)
+Get your transcription and translation :)
+(still need some improvment: in progress)